moniaros/AgentRisePortal/COMPREHENSIVE_DOCUMENTATION.md

     -   **Condition Builder ("IF"):**
         -   Users can add one or more conditions that must *all* be met for the rule to run.
         -   Conditions are based on CRM data fields with ACORD-aligned vocabulary.
-        -   Available fields:
+        -   Available fields: Lead Status, Lead Score, Policy Interest.
-            -   **Lead Status:** Check if the lead's status `is` or `is not` a specific value (e.g., 'New', 'Contacted').
-            -   **Lead Score:** Perform numerical comparisons (`is equal to`, `greater than`, `less than`).
-            -   **Policy Interest:** Check the lead's product interest.
     -   **Action Builder ("THEN"):**
         -   Users can define one or more actions to be executed when conditions are met.
         -   **Multichannel Messaging:** Actions support sending messages via Email, SMS, Viber, and WhatsApp.
-        -   **Template Selection:** For each messaging action, users can select from a pre-defined list of message templates, ensuring consistent communication.
+        -   **Template Selection:** Users select from a pre-defined list of message templates.
--   **UI Elements:** Dynamic forms with dropdowns, text inputs, `react-hook-form` for validation, "Add Condition" and "Add Action" buttons.
+-   **UI Elements:** Dynamic forms with dropdowns, `react-hook-form` for validation, "Add Condition/Action" buttons.
--   **Data Source:**
-    -   Rule data is managed via `hooks/useAutomationRules.ts`.
+-   **Data Source:** Rule data is managed via `hooks/useAutomationRules.ts`.
+Messaging templates are fetched via the `useTemplates` hook.

+### 3.6.
+Communication Templates Manager
+-   **File:** `pages/TemplatesManager.tsx`
+-   **Purpose:** Provides a centralized UI for creating and managing reusable message templates for automation rules.
+-   **Functionalities:**
+    -   **View Templates:** Displays all existing templates, grouped by channel (Email, SMS, Viber, WhatsApp).
+    -   **CRUD Operations:** Allows users to Create, Edit, and Delete templates.
+    -   **Template Editor:** A modal-based editor for defining a template's name, channel, and content.
+    -   **Dynamic Placeholders:** The editor provides a list of ACORD-aligned placeholders (e.g., `{{Lead.FirstName}}`, `{{Lead.Score}}`) that can be easily inserted into the message content.
+This ensures personalized, data-driven communication.
+    -   **Live Multilingual Preview:** A preview pane shows how the rendered message will appear.
+Users can toggle between English and Greek to verify the output with sample data.
+-   **UI Elements:** Template lists grouped by channel, "Create Template" button, and a comprehensive editor modal with a placeholder selector and a preview pane.
-    -   Messaging templates are fetched from dummy JSON files located in `data/templates/`.
+-   **Data Source:** All template data is fetched and managed via the `hooks/useTemplates.ts` hook, which reads from the JSON files in the `/data/templates/` directory.
-    -   CRM field options (e.g., lead statuses) are sourced from the application's core types and mock data.
+-   **Localization:** Fully supported, including the UI and the live preview toggle.